WGVX: Switch to X105

-REV105 enjoyed an almost three-year run, but the end came at Noon on March 11, 1997, when the station was purchased by competitor Disney/Capital Cities/ABC, which already owned two powerful 100,000 watt stations in the Twin Cities, KQRS-FM and KEGE ("The Edge").
+REV105 enjoyed an almost three-year run, but the end came at noon on March 11, 1997, when the station was purchased by competitor Disney/Capital Cities/ABC, which already owned two powerful 100,000 watt stations in the Twin Cities, KQRS-FM and KEGE ("The Edge").
 By 1:15 that afternoon, most of the air staff was fired, and after playing "Hello, Goodbye" by The Beatles, the station was reborn with a hard rock format as "X105", with the three stations receiving the call letters KXXP, KXXU and KXXR.
 The first song on "X105" was "Rock You Like a Hurricane" by The Scorpions.

 This situation became a focal point for critics of the Telecommunications Act of 1996.
 Fans of REV105 banded together to protest the loss of REV105, and out of this, the group Americans for Radio Diversity was formed.
 The purchase received fairly widespread news coverage, with articles appearing in Billboard magazine and Rolling Stone, where Soul Coughing frontman Mike Doughty stated, "Having officially walked through every radio station in North America, I can honestly say REV was the only one that had a cause that was righteous."
-Of course, Doughty had a somewhat personal stake in the station, as it is partially credited for making him very popular in the state.
-(Some have said that one in eight Soul Coughing albums were sold in Minnesota.)

 Many feel that the motivation to purchase REV105 was to eliminate the competition, as ABC obtained the rights to all intellectual property of REV105, including its logos and website, and Cargill reportedly signed a non-compete agreement.
 The purchase was seen in some ways as a defensive maneuver against other growing radio conglomerates such as Chancellor Broadcasting, which then owned seven radio stations in the Twin Cities (eventually purchased by radio giant Clear Channel Communications in 1999).
 Of course, Cargill could not compete as a stand-alone owner in this environment and saw this as a perfect opportunity to sell the station.
 According to Cargill, "As we saw all this consolidation in the market, we just didn't feel we were going to be able to survive."

 REV105 was in many ways a successor to the Twin Cities area's original "alternative" station, KJJO (now KZJK), which changed its format in 1992.
 Kevin Cole, the former program director at REV105, and a veteran of the old KJ104, later resurfaced at KEXP in Seattle.
 General Manager Brian Turner eventually went back to KTCZ, where he worked in the 1980s, to host its morning show, and later worked at upstart alternative rock station KTWN.
 In 2005, a few former REV hosts reunited at Minnesota Public Radio for the launch of KCMP, "89.3 The Current", which airs an adult album alternative format loosely inspired by REV105.